 When it comes to real estate investing, as opposed to mortgages for owner-occupied residences, the numbers can make or break your deal.
 The good news, however, is that it will help you as an investor understand the realistic gains or losses you stand to make from purchasing a property.

 Additionally, upon getting ready to sell your investment, your original appraisal at the time of funding can act as a rebuttal tool for your transaction in the event of the exit appraisal coming in lower than expected.
-Just as you don’t want to purchase a property at a value higher than its worth, you wouldn’t want to sell your property at a lower value.
+Just as you don’t want to purchase a property at a value higher than its worth, you don’t want to sell your property at a lower value.

 About Bay Mountain Capital: